ABOVE: Skinners Bottom Singers at the Pan Celtic Festival, Killarney 1954

 (A History of Blackwater and its Neighbours 2004)

 There are several recordings of The Skinners Bottom Singers in the RTE archive with the note “Possibly recorded at the Pan Celtic Congress in Killarney which was held during the An Tostal Festival in 1954“.
-This date might be wrong and the recordings might have been made at the first Pan Celtic Festival in Killarney in 1970.
-Nevertheless Helena Charles was very involved with the Pan Celtic Festivals in Cornwall in 1949 – 1950s and a visit to the Tostal in 1954 could well have been a spin off of this.
+These Pan Celtic Festivals were organised by the Celtic Congress.
+Helena Charles was an active member of the Cornish Branch of the Celtic Congress and instrumental in organising similar Pan Celtic Festivals in Cornwall in 1949 – 1950s.

 Notes